Kris Taylor: Port Vale

 In July 2009 he went out on trial at League Two side Port Vale, and scored from around 20 yards in a 7–0 win over Rocester in a pre-season friendly.
 He impressed manager Micky Adams on his trial and would have been signed to a contract if the cash-strapped club could find the finance; instead Adams offered Taylor non-contract terms, he signed a short-term deal in early August.
 This was not enough for Taylor, who resolved to win a long-term contract with the club.
-His man-of-the-match performances also persuaded Adams to try to hold on to him.
+His man of the match performances also persuaded Adams to try to hold on to him.
 On 25 August he went a long way towards achieving this goal, scoring a wonder goal in a 2–0 win over Sheffield Wednesday in the League Cup Second Round.

 Unable to find the cash to fund Taylor's wages, the club were aided by a £5,000 donation from 'Vale Volunteers', raised specifically by fans to keep Taylor at the club.
 He was transfer listed in late September, along with the entire Port Vale squad, after manager Micky Adams saw his team slip to a third consecutive defeat.
 His second goal of the season came in the local derby at Crewe Alexandra, Taylor scoring the winner in a 2–1 victory.
 In October 2009 he signed a new deal that would keep him at the club until the end of the season.
 He made 49 appearances throughout the season, as his club finished just outside the play-offs.
 He was offered a new one-year contract by the club at the end of the season, which he quickly signed.
 His manager explained that Taylor's inconsistency prevented a longer contract offer, and Taylor accepted the explanation.

-He made a slow start to the 2010–11 campaign, but in November declared he aimed to re-establish himself into the first team.
+He made a slow start to the 2010–11 campaign.
+In November, he declared that he aimed to re-establish himself into the first team.
 He got his opportunity to shine when left-back Lee Collins was out of action for a month with split shins.
 Ending the season with just twenty league appearances throughout the season, he was released from the club in May 2011.
 Adams said that he had faith in Taylor's ability, but that he hadn't played enough games in 2010–11 to justify a new contract.